 If you don’t use a pillow, one reason might be because you like lying on your stomach, with your head turned to one side.
 This is quite hard work for a good neck, never mind one that’s dealing with the effects of a problem, or a stiff mid back, or advancing years.
 It’s really only young kids that can sleep how they like.
 For this reason, osteopaths don’t generally recommend sleeping on your stomach (the ‘prone’ position).

 How many pillows do you need?

 You need one good pillow, and you need to use it in the right way.
 Why not two?
 The main reason is that they can get separated during the night.
 Once they move off each other, you won’t get the support you need.
 After all, the main reason for using two is because one pillow does not seem to give enough support.

 Whether you lie on your back (‘supine’) or on your sides (‘side-lying’), the rules are the same.
 The correct use of the pillow enables the neck (not just the head) to be supported in a neutral position.

-Don’t let your shoulders and upper back rest on the pillow in any way.
+Don’t let your shoulders and upper spine rest on the pillow in any way.
 The picture below shows a lady lying on her side, with her shoulder on the pillow.
-This makes the neck ‘arch’ back over the pillow in the wrong way.
+This makes the neck ‘arch’ back over the pillow.

 Don’t let the head alone rest on the pillow.
-The pillow should be pulled in and tucked underneath the neck itself, so to avoid a ‘space’ under the neck.
-Try not to use two pillows … apart from moving all over the place during the night, two pillows raise the head too much, as seen in the picture below.
+The pillow should be pulled in and tucked underneath the neck itself, to avoid a ‘space’ under the neck.
+Try not to use two pillows.
+Apart from moving all over the place during the night, two pillows raise the head excessively, as seen in the picture below.
 Even if you do use a single pillow, make sure it’s deep (and soft) enough.